valueflows/django-vocabulator/README.md

 # vocabulator
-A demo for the emerging valuflows vocabulary: enter your examples, generate Linked Open Data in several format.
+A demo for the emerging valueflows vf vocabulary: enter your examples, generate Linked Open Data in several formats using the vf:concepts.